wenfangdu/macism/README.md

 [im-select from smartim](https://github.com/ybian/smartim),
-[swim](https://github.com/mitsuse/swim)), when you switch to CJKV input source, you will see that the input source icon has already changed in the menu bar, but unless you activate other applications and then switch back, you input source is actually still the same as before.
+[swim](https://github.com/mitsuse/swim)), when you switch to CJKV input source, you will see that the input source icon has already changed in the menu bar, but unless you activate other applications and then switch back, the input source is actually still the same as before.

 ## Install